strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/mysql5-unsupported.md

 **In Strapi v5**

-MySQL v5 is not supported anymore.
+MySQL v5 is not supported anymore.<br />
+MySQL v8 is the minimum required version (see [CLI installation guide](/dev-docs/installation/cli)).

 </SideBySideColumn>